sdhalpern86/policies/README.md

 # 1healthy.world, Inc. HIPAA Compliance Policies

 HIPAA compliance is complicated, but it doesn't have to be.
 We chose to rely on Catalyze's open sourced HIPAA documentation for compliance requirements at 1healthy.world.
-Doing so helps relieve the burden with our HIPAA-compliant cloud-hosted software and solutions for care teams and their patients.
+Doing so helps us focus on building and improving our cloud-hosted software solution for care teams and their patients.

 Our policies have been written with our modern, cloud-based technology application in mind.
 Importantly, the original policies these were built from have been through three external audits—two HIPAA audits and one HITRUST audit.